-The Medicaid program is a jointly-funded federal and state program providing coverage for lowincome persons.
+The Medicaid program is a jointly-funded federal and state program providing coverage for low-income persons.
 In addition to federally-mandated basic services, the services offered and reimbursement methods vary from state to state.
 In many states, Medicaid reimbursement is patterned after the Medicare program; however, an increasing number of states have established or are establishing payment methodologies intended to provide healthcare services to Medicaid patients through managed care arrangements.
-In fiscal 2022, approximately 0.07% of the revenues of HMCA's clients were attributable to Medicaid, as compared to 0.09% in fiscal 2021.
-Four of the Florida facilities (those owned by HMCA subsidiaries) do not participate in Medicaid.
+In fiscal 2023, approximately 0.05% of the revenues of HMCA's clients were attributable to Medicaid, as compared to 0.07% in fiscal 2022.

-Managed Care and Private Insurance.
+Managed Care and Private Insurance